‘Playboy’ Playmate Sara Underwood Rocks See-Through White Crop Top & Black Bra, Shoots Moody Look At Camera

 Sara Underwood has not been seen on television screens or at the movie theatres much as late, preferring to capitalize on her consistent sex appeal via social media outlets.
 As Maxim relays, the House Bunny star has been extremely daring as it concerns the nature of her frequent shares on Instagram, often going topless in exotic locations to the delight of her fans and followers.

-In fact the biggest news as far as Sara Underwood is concerned might be that there is no news at all!
+In fact, the biggest news as far as Sara Underwood is concerned might be that there is no news at all!
 As Mandatory explains, it appears as if the Epic Movie actress has had the picture perfect year in 2018, with nary a scandal nor a social media misstep to be found.